HarrySSH/NeuralNetwork_hand-coded/README.md

 - [Example](#example)

 ## Background
-In this assignment, I will implement a simple neural network with a input layer, a hidden layer, an output layer.
+In this assignment, I will implement a simple neural network with an input layer, a hidden layer, an output layer.
 Also I will write a K fold validation function and a genetic algorthim for optimization

 ## Usage
 Common neural network